neumino/neumino.github.io/movies.md

 title: Recent movies in theater
 ---

-## Background

 This is a convenient page that embeds trailers of movies released in the past 14 days.
-The page is automatically generated every day.
+The page is automatically generated every day by a little elf.

 ## In theater